What topics to write about

 Take some time to think about different ideas, and you know what?

 Each of those ideas can eventually be another blog post.
-It’s okay to have multiple blog posts around a central theme like toddler activities.
+It’s okay to have multiple topics to write about around a central theme like toddler activities.

 On Twins Mommy, I focus on blog traffic and have many blog posts around that topic: